Knowledge-Wisdom-Understanding/recon/README.md

 This program is intended to be used in kali linux.
 If you notice a bug or have a feature request.
 Please create an issue or submit a pull request.
 Thanks!

+## Disclaimer

+**Usage of recon.py for testing or exploiting websites without prior mutual consistency can be considered as an illegal activity.
+This tool is intended for CTF machines only.
+It is the final user's responsibility to obey all applicable local, state and federal laws.
+Authors assume no liability and are not responsible for any misuse or damage caused by this program.**